Beki and the Bullets

-Beki and the Bullets is a rock band from Melbourne formed by ex members of The Mavis's and Junkatique, Beki Thomas and Nick Gill.
+Beki and the Bullets were an Australian rock band from Melbourne formed by ex members of The Mavis's and Junkatique, Beki Thomas and Nick Gill.
 Other members are Matty Ray, Nick Cunneen (both from Mandy Kane) and Bobby Manila.
 Their music is described as a mix between Gwen Stefani, Cyndi Lauper, Blondie and Mötley Crüe.
-They have toured Europe and USA.
+They have toured Europe and the United States.